RedMoon32/cf_template/README.md

 The script creates a new .cpp file with boilerplate code that:

-* Sets up fast input/output
+- Sets up fast input/output

-* Provides common type aliases (e.g., ll, pii, vi)
+- Provides common type aliases (e.g., ll, pii, vi)

-* **Allows reading from in.txt and writing to out.txt** if arguments are passed during execution
+- **Allows reading from in.txt and writing to out.txt** if arguments are passed during execution
+- Optionally includes **advanced algorithms like segment trees** based on user input.

 ## Usage

 ### Generating a C++ Template

-1. Just copy the main.py file content to you!
+1. Just copy the `main.py` file content to your local environment.

 2. Run the Python script to generate a new .cpp file:

 ```
 $ python3 main.py
 Enter the task name: hello_cf
+Need to include advanced algos (segment trees/..): (y/n, default n - just skip enter)
 File 'hello_cf.cpp' was successfully created!
 ```

-This will create a file named hello_cf.cpp with the C++ template.
+This will create a file named `hello_cf.cpp` with the C++ template.

 ### Example Compilation and Execution